 Learners bring their own skills and gain new ones through training and work experience delivered “on the job” in real-life cultural community projects.
 The projects / commissions / collaborations /partnership projects the charity creates are the “curriculum” for the learners, covering all aspects of creative industry skills.
 The mentors and guides are the staff and creative practitioners employed by our trading arm, Fablevision Studios

 Fablevision Studios Ltd is a cultural social enterprise.
-It delivers training, film and event management services for the charity but it is set up to seek external/commercial video and multi-media contracts, and to deliver multi-media training/work experience for long term unemployed young people on live commercial contracts.
+It delivers in-work training, film and event management services for the charity but it is set up to seek external/commercial video and multi-media contracts, and to deliver multi-media training/work experience for long term unemployed young people on live commercial contracts.

 All profits from Fablevision Studios Ltd are channelled back to the parent charity to help sustain its charitable work.